 - Adam Ryen who voiced Cody in The Rescuers Down Under also voiced him in the Norwegian dub, as he was a native Norwegian.

-- Christoph Waltz always voices himself in French and German dubs of his movies.
+- German actor Horst Buchholz often dubbed himself in German dubs of his own movies.

 - Jodie Foster also voices herself in French dubs.